 We have successfully delivered training throughout the pandemic to a number of large organisations.

 All our current peer support groups have now moved to online via Zoom which is accessible using a laptop, computer or mobile phone.
 We are currently providing online meetings and several 1-1 sessions online and face to face where it is more beneficial for the client to do so.
 We also meet up regularly for socially distanced walks, where current government restrictions allow because we recognise the importance for human connection.

-Peer Support weekly face to face in several locations in Lancashire facilitated by Rose and Daniel
+Peer Support weekly face to face in several locations in Lancashire facilitated by Rose and Kirsty

 1-1 Recovery Coaching

 All groups are accessible to males and females we don’t run single-sex groups

 Carpool Recovery with those who have accessed peer support and are now thriving and inspiring others.

 Beyond the Blade Lancashire: bespoke project working with young people at risk from knife crime, child sexual exploitation and county lines in hard to reach areas of Preston funded by Lancashire Police and Crime Commissioner in partnership with Lancashire Violence Reduction Unit.